marymcmurray99/Reddit-REST-API/README.md

 # Technologies Used
 - In order to simplify the get request from Reddit, Axios was used.
-- EExpress was used as the router for the Node.js program.
+- Express was used as the router for the Node.js program.